Son of Norway’s Crown Princess arrested on suspicion of rape

 Høiby has also been charged with threatening to kill a man in his 20s, NRK reported.

+Høiby’s lawyer told CNN that he “only pleads guilty to a case of one incident of bodily harm against his last girlfriend, criminal damage in her apartment and a threat.
+For the other circumstances, he does not admit criminal guilt.”

-CNN has reached out to Høiby’s lawyer and the Royal House of Norway for comment on these allegations.
+CNN has reached out to the Royal House of Norway for comment on these allegations.

 The-CNN-Wire